jangler/oracles-randomizer/doc/logic.md

 - Getting a new type of mystical seed from anything other than a seed tree
 - Getting initial bombs from regenerating plants
 - Lighting torches using mystery seeds
-- Using only bombs or mystery seeds as a weapon
+- Using only mystery seeds as a weapon
 - Using only scent or gale seeds from the seed satchel as a weapon
+- Using only bombs as a weapon, except versus armos
 - Lighting the second Poe sister's torches without either pegasus seeds or hyper slingshot
 - Fighting Frypolar without slingshot